HSSBoston/hri-intervention/README.md

 Heat-related illnesses (HRIs), such as heat cramps, heat exhaustion, and heat stroke, pose a preventable but potentially life-threatening risk to high school athletes and marching band members.
 To address this risk, this project proposes an evidence-based, low-cost educational intervention to improve students’ ability to prevent, recognize, and respond to HRIs.
 The intervention uses a 10-minute, self-paced online educational module structured around six evidence-based learning objectives.
 HRI knowledge is assessed through a randomized controlled experiment comparing intervention and control groups.
 Preliminary results indicate a substantial short-term effect on HRI knowledge and support the feasibility of online implementation.

 This project is closely related to the [AlertAthlete](https://github.com/HSSBoston/alertathlete/) project, which develops a machine learning-based algorithm for HRI risk esitmation and implements a supporting wearable device.
-You may find the [SipLog](https://github.com/HSSBoston/sip-log) project interesting too.
+You may find the [SipLog](https://github.com/HSSBoston/sip-log) project relevant/interesting too.

 ### Extended Summary